MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/storage/web-and-offline-storage.md

 ---
-description: This article provides info on the Web Storage API, which  includes two related mechanisms for persisting client-side data in a secure manner using the Document Object Model (DOM), sessionStorage and localStorage.
+description: Learn how the Web Storage API can persist client-side data in a secure manner using the Document Object Model (DOM), sessionStorage and localStorage.
-title: Web and offline storage
+title: Dev guide: Web and offline storage - Microsoft Edge Development
 author: abbycar
 ---